 Yorkshire Pudding Self Raising Flour

-One day, by mistake, I used self-raising flour instead of plain flour, resulting in Giant Yorkshire puddings.
+One day (by mistake) I used self-raising flour instead of plain flour, which resulted in Giant Yorkshire puddings.

 This post may contain affiliate links.
 As an Amazon Associate, I earn a small commission from qualifying purchases at no extra cost to you.